NVIDIA/NVFlare/docs/programming_guide/controllers/client_controlled_workflows.rst

   - Evaluatees - clients that have local models to be evaluated
   - Global Model Client - the client that has global model(s) to be evaluated

-The CSE CCWF can be used for the evaluation of both local and/or global models.
+The CSE client controlled workflow can be used for the evaluation of both local and/or global models.

 Here is the detailed control logic: